maxwolf621/SpringNote/Hibernate/HQL.md

     System.out.println(product.getName() + " - " + category.getName());
 }
 ```

 Using the join keyword in HQL is called explicit join.

-Note that a JOIN query returns a list of Object arrays, so we need to deal with the result set differently:
+- Note that a JOIN query returns a list of Object arrays, so we need to deal with the result set differently:
-`List<Object[]> listResult = query.list();`
+  > `List<Object[]> listResult = query.list();`

-HQL provides with keyword which can be used in case you want to supply extra join conditions.
+- HQL provides with keyword which can be used in case you want to supply extra join conditions.
 For example:
-`from Product p inner join p.category with p.price > 500`
+  > `from Product p inner join p.category with p.price > 500`
-That joins the Product and Category together with a condition specifies that product’s price must be higher than 500.
+  > That joins the Product and Category together with a condition specifies that product’s price must be higher than 500.

-As stated earlier, we can write implicit join query which uses dot-notation.
+- we can write implicit join query which uses dot-notation.
 For example:
-`from Product where category.name = 'Computer'`
+  > `from Product where category.name = 'Computer'`
-That result in innerjoin in the resulting SQL statement.
+  >　That result in innerjoin in the resulting SQL statement.

 ## Hibernate Sort Query Example